bullhorn/invenias-api-docs/source/index.html.md

 ]...

 ```
-This endpoint allows you to pass a search term to get a list of entities that match <b>OR</b> partially match the term for the Company entity type flagged as a 'Place of Study'.
+This endpoint allows you to pass a search term to get a list of entities where the `DisplayName` string matches <b>OR</b> partially matches the search term.

 ### HTTP Request
 `https://{subdomain}.invenias.com/api/v1/quicksearch/educationalorganisations?request.searchTerm=Aca&request.pageIndex=0&request.pageSize=10`